ewwink/python-srt2ass/README.md

 # python-srt2ass
 Python script to convert Subtitle formats from `.srt` to `.ass`.
-By default it will add black background (opaque) with yellow font color, useful to hide foreign hardsub from movie
+By default it will add black background (opaque box) with yellow font color, useful to hide foreign hardsub from movie

 ## Requirements ##